aleju/face-comparer/README.md

 ## Examples of false negatives (validation set)

 False negatives here are image pairs that show the same person, but were classified by the network as showing different persons.
+The network seems to have problems with sunglasses.

 ![False negatives on the validation dataset](images/val_false_negatives_cropped.png?raw=true "False negatives on the validation dataset")